nickblackbourn/process-semantic-layer/README.md

 - **Limited error handling** - Basic exception handling only

 These limitations keep the implementation simple for learning and experimentation.

 ---

+## A Note on Approach

+This experiment comes from a business process management perspective, not a pure AI/ML perspective.
+The concept graph structure draws inspiration from business semantics standards (particularly SBVR) adapted for modern retrieval systems.

+**What this means:**
+- The concepts represent business vocabulary, not arbitrary tags
+- The relationships (`related_to`) mirror how business processes actually connect
+- The emphasis on explainability reflects enterprise governance needs

+**What this doesn't mean:**
+- This isn't claiming to be the "right" way to do semantic layers
+- There are likely better embedding models, matching algorithms, or architectures
+- Experts in knowledge graphs or NLP may spot obvious improvements

+**The point:** Can process consultants and business analysts—people who understand organizational semantics—contribute meaningfully to AI architecture?
+Or does this all need to be ML engineering?

+I'm testing the former.
+Feedback welcome.

+---